-I love new and creative way to decorate pumpkins – and I especially love it when its on a faux pumpkin that I can use again and again each year.
-I also am a big fan of glitter, so I did some experimenting with making over some super bright orange Styrofoam pumpkins from the Dollar Tree and transformed them into 3 different styles of Glitter Pumpkins!
+I love new and creative ways to decorate pumpkins – and I especially love it when it’s on faux pumpkins that I can use again and again each year.
+I also am a big fan of glitter, so I did some experimenting with making over some super bright orange Styrofoam dollar store pumpkins and transformed them into 3 different styles of Glitter Pumpkins!

-I do love decorating with pumpkins around my house this time of year, but in my personal opinion,this super bright orange styrofoam pumpkin I saw at the Dollar Tree could use a makeover to give it a more sophisticated and chic look for your fall home decor.
+I do love decorating with pumpkins around my house this time of year, but in my personal opinion, these super bright orange styrofoam pumpkins I saw at the Dollar Tree could use a makeover to give it a more sophisticated and chic look for your fall home decor.

-So the first thing I did was to spray paint them with antique white spray paint.
+So the first thing I did was to spray paint them with the paint color of antique white spray paint to turn them into white pumpkins.

 I painted on about 3 layers of paint and had to turn the pumpkins upside down and paint in stages with some drying time in between

-For the first style of glitter pumpkin I created, I used orange dot stickers and orange glitter glue.
-I placed on the orange stickers on the pumpkin in a random pattern.
-Then I added a thin layer of the orange glitter glue on top of each sticker.
+For the first style of glitter pumpkin I created, the craft supplies I used were orange dot stickers and orange glitter glue.
+I placed the orange stickers on the pumpkin in a random pattern.
+Then I added a thin layer of orange glitter glue on top of each sticker and spread it out with a paint brush.
 As I let it dry, the glitter glue did drip a bit, so I was on the lookout for drip marks to wipe up before it fully dried.
+The glitter glue is ultimately what held on the dots.
+The stickers by themselves are not sticky enough to stay on the pumpkin.
+You could seal the whole pumpkin when you are done with mod podge if you see any stickers to fully staying on the pumpkin.

-The second glitter pumpkin I covered in Loctite Spray Adhesive so that I could add some fall colored maple tree leaves that I pulled off of the trees in my yard.
+The second glitter pumpkin I made using Dollar Tree foam pumpkins was to cover it with Loctite Spray Adhesive so that I could attach some fall colored maple tree leaves that I pulled off of the trees in my yard.

 The spray adhesive gets very tacky and I used the tip of a pen rather than my finger to press the leaves down onto the pumpkin.
 Another tip I recommend is letting the pumpkin sit on top of a jar or cup to dry.
 If you let it sit on newspaper to dry, the newspaper will stick to the adhesive and leave paper marks on the pumpkin that you won’t want.